-According to standard diagrammatic Feynman rules, the implementation of spins S > 1/2 via the local replication of S = 1/2 degrees of freedom [see Eq.
+According to standard diagrammatic Feynman rules, the implementation of spins S > 1/2 via the local replication of S = 1/2 d.o.f. [see Eq.
 (3)] introduces additional sums over flavor indices κ for all closed fermion loops in the PFFRG equations.
-Since the bare couplings J{ij} are independent of κ , this simply leads to an extra factor M = 2S in the Hartree contribution for the self-energy [the first term on the right hand side of Fig. 2(a) and in the RPA contribution for the two-particle vertex [the second term on the right hand side of Fig. 2(b)].
-Increasing S consequently strengthens the RPA term with respect to the other terms indicating that these diagrams are responsible for the formation of classical magnetic long-range order.
-Indeed, one can show that in the absence of finite-temperature divergencies of subleading 1/S diagrams, the bare RPA channel (which accounts for only leading 1/S diagrams) correctly reproduces the classical limit $S \to \infty$ where the PFFRG becomes identical to the Luttinger-Tisza method [74].
-We would like to mention that a correct treatment of the classical nearest-neighbor Heisenberg antiferromagnet indeed requires accounting for the effects of subleading 1/S diagrams as discussed in Appendix A. In a similar way, the PFFRG method can be generalized to treat SU(N) spins with N > 2.
-In such a scheme, the ladder channels [first and fifth term on the right hand side of Fig. 2(b)] contribute with an additional factor $\sim N$, indicating that these terms describe nonmagnetic spin liquids or dimerized states.
+Since the bare couplings J{ij} are independent of κ , this summation simply leads to an extra factor M = 2S in the Hartree contribution for the selfenergy [the first term on the right-hand side of Fig. 2(a)] and in the RPA contribution for the two-particle vertex [the second term on the right-hand side of Fig. 2(b)].
+Increasing S consequently strengthens the RPA term with respect to the other terms, indicating that these diagrams are responsible for the formation of classical magnetic long-range order.
+Indeed, one can show that, in the absence of finitetemperature divergencies of subleading 1/S diagrams, the bare RPA channel (which accounts for only leading 1/Sdiagrams) correctly reproduces the classical limit $S \rightarrow \infty$ where the PFFRG becomes identical to the Luttinger-Tisza method [74].
+We mention that a correct treatment of the classical nearest-neighbor Heisenberg antiferromagnet indeed requires accounting for the effects of subleading 1/S diagrams as discussed in Appendix A. In a similar way, the PFFRG method can be generalized to treat SU(N) spins with N > 2.
+In such a scheme, the ladder channels [first and fifth terms on the right-hand side of Fig. 2(b)] contribute with an additional factor of approximately N, indicating that these terms describe nonmagnetic spin liquids or dimerized states.
 In analogy to a large S generalization, they become exact in the limit $N \to \infty$.
-This built-in balance between large S and large N terms represents the key property of the PFFRG that allows one to study magnetic order and disorder tendencies on fair footing.
-The PFFRG was initially developed in twodimensions [72], however, subsequent refinements have made it capable of handling a wide spectrum of frustrated magnetic Hamiltonians for multi-layer systems and in three dimensions [69, 83-102]
+This built-in balance between large-S and large-N terms represents the key property of the PFFRG that allows one to study magnetic order and disorder tendencies on fair footing.
+The PFFRG was initially developed in two dimensions [72]; however, subsequent refinements have made it capable of handling a wide spectrum of frustrated magnetic Hamiltonians for multilayer systems and in three dimensions [69,83-102].